Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Results and discussions

 As proof-of-concept benchmarks, we consider the twelve MECXs collected by Nikiforov \textit{et al.},\cite{Nikiforov14} spanning eight molecules.
 The set includes representative classes of CXs: twisted-pyramidalized intersections associated with partial homolytic bond breaking; twisted bond-length-alternating (tw-BLA) intersections characteristic of conjugated polyenes; and $n/\pi$ crossings such as those found in ethylene and methyliminium.
 Specifically, the MECXs investigated in this work comprise the twisted-pyramidalized (tw-pyr) MECX of ethylene ({\bf 1}), the ethylidene MECX of ethylene ({\bf 2}), the twisted bond-length-alternating (tw-BLA) MECX of methyliminium ({\bf 3}), the methylimine MECX of methyliminium ({\bf 4}), the MECX of ketene ({\bf 5}), the transoid MECX of butadiene ({\bf 6}), two tw-pyr MECXs of styrene ({\bf 7}, {\bf 8}), the tw-BLA MECX of PSB3 ({\bf 9}), the tw-pyr MECX of stilbene ({\bf 10}), and two MECXs of the HBI anion ({\bf 11}, {\bf 12}).

-For comparison, we use canonical correlated methods suitable for multireference problems, namely MRCI and SF-TDDFT, whose results are reported in Ref.~[\cite{Nikiforov14}].
-These methods incorporate dynamical correlation vastly absent in SACIS and SAECIS, but they should not be regarded as quantitatively converged reference standards.
-In particular, collinear SF-TDDFT takes into account only the Hartree-Fock exchange contribution in the kernel, while neglecting semi-local exchange-correlation counterparts, leading to substantial functional dependence of obtained results.
+For comparison, we use canonical methods suitable for multireference problems, namely MRCI and SF-TDDFT, whose results are reported in Ref.~[\onlinecite{Nikiforov14}], as well as SA-CASSCF results obtained in the present work.
+Among these, SA-CASSCF provides a useful mean-field reference, whereas MRCI and SF-TDDFT incorporate dynamical correlation not explicitly taken into account in SACIS and SAECIS, but they should not be regarded as quantitatively converged reference standards.
+In particular, collinear SF-TDDFT takes into account only the Hartree-Fock exchange contribution in the kernel, while neglecting semi-local exchange-correlation counterparts, leading to substantial functional dependence of the obtained results.
 Moreover, because the spin-flip excitation manifold does not span the full spin space, SF-TDDFT can suffer from spin contamination, which may affect the accuracy of CX energetics.
 For MRCI, the relatively small 6-31+G** basis set (6-31G** for stilbene and HBI due to the large computational cost) limits the completeness of dynamical correlation recovery.
 Furthermore, the calculations employ state-averaged CASSCF reference wave functions with molecule-dependent active spaces: (2e,2o) for methyliminium, stilbene, and anionic HBI, (4e,4o) for ethylene, butadiene, PSB3, and styrene, and (6e,5o) for ketene.
 The adequacy of these active spaces for fully describing the relevant near-degeneracies is not guaranteed.
-Nevertheless, as correlated multireference methods, MRCI and SF-TDDFT provide reasonable qualitative benchmarks against which the performance of the mean-field-based SACIS and SAECIS approaches can be assessed.
+Nevertheless, SA-CASSCF provides a useful additional benchmark, while MRCI and SF-TDDFT provide reasonable qualitative benchmarks against which the performance of the mean-field-based SACIS and SAECIS approaches can be assessed.
+It should also be noted that part of the observed structural differences relative to Ref.~[\onlinecite{Nikiforov14}] may arise not only from the underlying electronic-structure methods but also from differences in the optimization procedure, since the present SACIS and SAECIS calculations employ the Levine--Martinez penalty-function strategy, whereas Ref.~[\onlinecite{Nikiforov14}] used the branching-space update method\cite{Maeda10} for SF-TDDFT and analytic derivative couplings within a projected constrained optimization for MRCI.

 Figure \ref{fig:CX} compares the optimized MECX geometries.
 Overall, both SACIS (blue) and SAECIS (red) are able to qualitatively reproduce the results of MRCI (gray) and SF-TDDFT (green).
+For clarity, the SA-CASSCF structures are omitted from the superposition, because they are in most cases close to the MRCI geometries; the detailed comparison is discussed below.